I think we'll probably start with soundbites two and three and just go in order from there.

 Cuban President Fidel Castro turns 79 Saturday with no plans for retirement at the helm of the Western Hemisphere's only communist state.

-The world's longest serving head of government is busy repairing Cuba's battered socialist economy.
+The world's longest-serving head of government is busy repairing Cuba's battered socialist economy.

-Repairing it, he caught what happened.
+He caught what happened.

 He caused it.